felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 After that you can access the provided [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) by AWS where you can follow the step-by-step guide

-It will be shown above, but it does not mean that this way will be the same on your local machine<br/>
+It will be shown above, but it does not mean that this way will be the same on your local machine.
+Below, we have the following steps:<br/>

 ➤  Create .aws folder<br/>
 ➤  Create Config and Credential files using Notepad ++<br/>
 ➤  Save these created files in .aws folder<br/>